spachava753/rollout/SPEC.md

 1. **Image building:** Build the image using the `environment/Dockerfile`.
 Some platforms like Modal and Fly can build on their platform, where as the if the `environment.type` in `job.yaml` is docker, the image is built locally. **Built images are cached by default** for the Docker environment type; for cloud sandbox providers, caching depends on provider support and our implementation.
 The `force_build` option in `job.yaml` forces a rebuild, bypassing the cache.
 2. **Start environment:** Start container with built image in platform (create sandbox via API calls with image, or deploy to Kubernetes as a Pod, with sleep comand) and keep it running.
 Copy the task's `instruction.md` to the configured path (default: `/tmp/instruction.md`) and set the `$ROLLOUT_TASK_INSTRUCTION` environment variable to this path.
 3. **Install agent:** Copy the agent install script into the container and execute.
 4. **Execute agent:** Copy the agent execute script into the container and execute.
+Task completion occurs when the execute script finishes running, regardless of exit code (success or failure).
 5. **Verify:** Copy the tasks `tests/` folder into the container at `/tests` and execute `/tests/test.sh`
 6. **Create trial output:** Collect all outputs before stopping the container:
    - Copy the container's `/logs` directory to `<trial>/logs/` on the host